oeb25/msc-thesis/full.md

 > [!example]
 > To get an idea of the operation, see \cref{figure-folding-tree-requires-sequence}, which again works on `struct S` from \cref{figure-breaking-invariant}.
 >
-> The first transition shows how a single unfolding of $.x$ is performed, to make $.x.u$ available, while the second transition shows the two unfoldings necessary to make $.y.a.g$ available.
+> The first transition shows how performing an unfolding of $.x$ makes $.x.u$ available, while the second transition shows the two unfoldings necessary to make $.y.a.g$ available.
 >
 > The last two transitions show the folding up to make $.x$ and $.y$ folded.

-For $\requires$ to be useful, we need to show some properties that it satisfies, but first, we need to establish a way to talk about the remaining leaves after requiring a place.
+For $\requires$ to be helpful, we need to show some properties that it satisfies, but first, we need to establish a way to talk about the remaining leaves after requiring a place.